helboi4/helboi4/README.md

 **` Full-stack software engineer`**

 I'm a software engineer with one years experience.
-Trained in full-stack, currently working in a fullstack role using Java, Spring, Angular and Ionic at Universal Music UK.
+Trained in full-stack, currently working in a fullstack role using Java, Spring, Angular and Ionic at Universal Music Global Tech.
 You'll find frontend and backend projects here, projects I made independently and projects I made with a small team.
 Feel free to explore the repos at your leisure.

 <p align="left">
  <a href="https://www.linkedin.com/in/helenahc/">